aI-lab-glider/nurse-scheduling-solver/README.md

 ## Front-end communucation

-Broken constraints are tracked and the infromation is passed to front-end in a JSON list.
+Broken constraints are tracked and the information is passed to front-end in a JSON list.

 Table of error codes and their description: